 Once the contaminated area has been determined, companies must collect two clams and a sediment sample from that area.
-Clams will be simulated by rings constructed from 1 1⁄2-inch pipe or 1 1⁄4-inch PVC couplings.
+Clams will be simulated by rings constructed from 11⁄2-inch pipe or 11⁄2-inch PVC couplings.
 25 or more clams will be piled randomly in rectangle constructed from 1⁄2-inch PVC pipe.
 Companies must return two clams to the surface, and will receive 5 points for each, 10 points total.
-Companies may return more than two clams, but will not receive additional points.
+Companies may return more than two clams, but will only get 10 points total for returning clams.